Like it or not, if you’re a freelancer, sales is a part of your job.

 One way to stay on top of your connections is by using a CRM tool.
 Freelancers often think their business is too small to use CRM software, but they couldn’t be more wrong.
 A good CRM package will let you organize your contacts, summarize previous interactions with them, and may even send you a reminder if you’ve ignored a contact for too long.

-- Base.
-Base lets you save all client interactions including emails, calls, notes, and other information.
+- Zendesk.
+Zendesk lets you save all client interactions including emails, calls, notes, and other information.
 The Chrome Contact Clipper tool lets you incorporate your social network contacts as well.
 Base can be used on your desktop, your iOS or Android device, or on your Windows phone.

 - Nimble.
 With Nimble, you create a profile window for each contact that includes their contact information including their social network information.
 Nimble combines all your inboxes in one place and synchs with Google Calendar to make networking easier.